-We are an interdisciplinary research lab with a broad scientific focus on quantitative and computational biology, core domain knowledge in immune repertoires and evolutionary dynamics, and technical expertise in scientific computing, machine learning, and mathematical modeling.
-We aim to cultivate an inclusive environment that values previous experience in experiment, computation, and theory, and supports trainees transitioning between these areas.
+We are an interdisciplinary research lab with a broad scientific focus on quantitative and computational biology, core domain knowledge in immune repertoires and evolutionary dynamics, and technical expertise in scientific computing, mathematical modeling, and machine learning.
+We aim to cultivate an inclusive and collaborative environment where all lab members are conversant in theory, computation, and experiment.

 Latest | |